Cemguish/osticket-prereqs/README.md

 <p>
- <b>Next login to the virtual machine and locate and copy the IP address.</b>
+ <b>Next, log in to the virtual machine, then locate and copy its IP address.</b>
-<li>Copy the IP address and open remote desktop</li>
+<li>Copy the IP address and open the remote desktop.</li>
-  <li>In the computer field paste the public IP address of the virtual machine.</li>
+  <li>In the computer field, paste the public IP address of the virtual machine.</li>
     <li>Next, navigate to the Show options button and click to open for more options.</li>
   <li>You should now see more options.
-In the user name field type your user name and click connect.</li>
+In the user name field, type your user name and click Connect.</li>
   <li>Then enter your password and click ok.</li><br>
 <img width="1608" height="961" alt="VM 5" src="https://github.com/user-attachments/assets/0f22e591-1c55-44c8-a58f-dd0825ff596e" />
 <img width="1892" height="609" alt="image" src="https://github.com/user-attachments/assets/9b905913-5271-4b72-aaa0-e0a9641a3f00" />